textext/textext/README.md

 ![TexText dialog together with Inkscape](docs/readme-images/textext-with-inkscape.png)

-### Very important - broken pstoedit support by ghostscript
+### Very important 1 - broken pstoedit support by ghostscript
 On all platforms pstoedit support is broken by ghostscript releases 9.21 and later.
 Please make sure that you have ghostscript version 9.20 or prior installed!
-We are working hard on a fix by migrating the converter engine to pdf2svg or the Inkscape command line itself.
+Alternatively, see the next remark:

+### Very important 2 - You can try out a pre-release of TexText 0.8 which is not affected by broken pstoedit
+The source code can be found in the releases/0.8 branch and packages with short installation instructions in the GitHub Release section.
+Please report any issues!
+Thank you!

 **Note:** There are more sophisticated instructions, including pictures, in the docs directory of this repository:  [README-TexText.pdf](docs/README-TexText.pdf) or [README-TexText.html](docs/README-TexText.html)